dleandro/quiz-app/README.md

 - Add a Quiz domain entity
 - Separate each endpoint in its own controller file
-- Docker compose
-- Add ability to manage the available questions (this would require authentication)
 - Refactor the cli code in order to be more testable for example by sending results in the end instead of logging
 - Could have adapters for the dependencies
 - Dependency injection